-- Command Line The command line used to invoke eMake - CWD The directory from which eMake ran - EMake Version Electric Make version information - Build Log Directory The location of the build log - History File The full path to the history file that was input into the build - Configuration This selection includes several build properties and displays build environment variables. - Command Line The command line used to invoke eMake - AnnoDetail Lists the annotation options used for the build.
-These options may have been specified on the eMake command-line or they might be inherited from the build class. - Log Output This selection provides the last 100 lines of log output (extracted from the annotation file). - Metrics This selection includes more than 50 metrics characterizing different aspects of build performance.
+- User Name-The effective name of the user that started the build.
+This will be the same as the OS User Name unless -emake-impersonate-user was specified - OS User Name-The actual name of the user that started the build.
+This will be the same as the User Name unless -emake-impersonate-user was specified - User Label-The label portion of the build name - Platform-The platform on which the build ran - History Exists-Whether or not a history file existed for the build. - Command Line-The command line used to invoke eMake - Resource Request-The Agent resource on which the build ran. - CWD-The directory from which eMake ran - EMake Version-Electric Make version information - Build Log Directory-The location of the build log - History File-The full path to the history file that was input into the build - Configuration-This selection includes several build properties and displays build environment variables - AnnoDetail-Lists the annotation options used for the build.
+These options may have been specified on the eMake command-line or they might be inherited from the build class - Metrics-This selection includes more than 50 metrics characterizing different aspects of build performance